-The uniforms worn by the Coast Guard Pipe Band are as specified by the Coast Guard/Auxiliary Uniform Regulations; however, in some cases - as described in this Manual - a standard uniform is modified for wear with the kilt.
-In broad general terms, Pipe Band uniforms are as specified by the Coast Guard/Auxiliary Uniform Regulations from the waist up and as specified in this Manual from the waist down.
-Except as otherwise specified herein, the description of articles of uniform and the manner of wearing of articles of uniform will be as stated in the Coast Guard/Auxiliary Uniform Regulations.
+The uniforms worn by the USCGPB are as specified by the References (b) and (c); however, in some cases described in this Manual, a standard uniform is modified for wear with the kilt.
+In general terms, USCGPB uniforms are as specified by References (b) and (c) from the waist up and as specified in this Manual from the waist down.
+Except as otherwise specified herein, the description and manner of wearing of articles of uniform shall be as stated in References (b) and (c).
 Some articles of uniform have been modified by these regulations for wear with the kilt.
-Unless otherwise specified, any changes or modifications to the Coast Guard/Auxiliary Uniform Regulations will automatically be incorporated in this Manual without the necessity for formal action by the Board of Directors.
+Unless otherwise specified, any future changes or modifications to References (b) and (c) will automatically be incorporated in this Manual without the necessity for formal action by the BoD.